truffle-box/tezos-bare-box/README.md

-Tezos Example Box
+Tezos Bare Box
 =================

 **Note: Experimental.
 Currently designed for demo purposes only.**

-This box contains a `Counter` and `SimpleStorage` contract to display the basics of Tezos integration with Truffle.
+This box contains the default project structure for a Tezos project, used in the Tezos version of Truffle (see installation instructions below).

 ## Prerequisites